 Once you have that information, you can then dive into the studies that have been done on demographics of users for each social media platform.
 To sum up a lot of the information out there:

-The stats are out there.
+These stats are out there.
 It’s just a matter of finding your target market and pinpointing where those individuals are spending their time on social media!

 What channels are your competitors using?

-After answering the demographic question above, you’re on major step closer to narrowing down the best social media platform for your business.
+After answering the first question, you may have an idea already as to which platforms you should focus on.
 However, I’d highly recommend you dig a bit deeper and answer the other two questions as well.

-No one really likes competition, but the sliver lining when it comes to competitors is we can learn from them.
-So take a look around your industry, visit competitor websites, and see what social media channels they are utilizing/promoting on their website.
+A great question that a very successful, established business owner asked me in order to help me gain some clarity is, “Who is doing what you do REALLY WELL?”
+The nice part of competition is we can learn from them.
+So take a look around your industry, visit their websites, and see what social media channels they are utilizing/promoting on their website.
 How many followers do they have on that channel?
-If the answer is hundreds or thousands of social followers, that is likely a good platform for you to utilize as well.
+If the answer is hundreds or thousands of followers, that is likely a good platform for you to utilize as well.
 Your potential customers are already in that space.